-constructed in \cite[Section 11.9]{aguiar2010monoidal} (the notation \textbf{Zie} is from \cite{aguiar2017topics}).
+See \cite[Section 11.9]{aguiar2010monoidal}.
+We adopt the notation `\textbf{Zie}' from \cite{aguiar2017topics}.
 Thus, the universal enveloping algebra of $\oS$ is the cocommutative Hopf monoid of set compositions $\boldsymbol{\Sigma}$, which is defined in \cite[Section 11.1]{aguiar2013hopf}.
 The algebra $\boldsymbol{\Sigma}$ is fundamental to Hopf theory in species, and is closely related to the Tits algebra of the braid arrangement.
 The Tits product is recovered as the action of $\boldsymbol{\Sigma}$ on itself by Hopf powers \cite[Section 13]{aguiar2013hopf}.
-Moreover, it is shown in \cite{norledge2019hopf} that its dual, the commutative Hopf monoid of set compositions $\boldsymbol{\Sigma}^\ast$, may be realized as an algebra of piecewise-constant functions on the adjoint braid arrangement which is spanned by characteristic functions of (generalized) permutohedral tangent cones.
-In particular, the multiplication of $\boldsymbol{\Sigma}^\ast$ is induced by embedding adjoint braid arrangement hyperplanes, and so the indecomposable quotient $\boldsymbol{\Sigma}^\ast\twoheadrightarrow \textbf{Zie}^\ast$ manifests geometrically as the restriction of functions to open chambers.
+Moreover, it is shown in \cite{norledge2019hopf} that its dual Hopf algebra, the commutative Hopf monoid of set compositions $\boldsymbol{\Sigma}^\ast$, may be geometrically realized as an algebra of piecewise-constant functions on the adjoint braid arrangement which is spanned by characteristic functions of (generalized) permutohedral tangent cones.
+In particular, the multiplication of $\boldsymbol{\Sigma}^\ast$ is induced by embedding adjoint braid arrangement hyperplanes, and so the indecomposable quotient $\boldsymbol{\Sigma}^\ast\twoheadrightarrow \textbf{Zie}^\ast$ is obtained geometrically by restricting functions to open chambers.
 This explains why in this paper we are able to construct $\textbf{Zie}$ over the adjoint braid arrangement chambers, and also the appearance of signed quasi-shuffles in Ocneanu's relations for permutohedral cones \cite[\href{https://www.youtube.com/watch?v=mqHXVDwTGlI}{Lecture 36}]{oc17}.
 See also \cite{early2017canonical}.